 Bodrum was charming, lively, interesting and beautiful.
 It was such a pleasant surprise and Bodrum town centre has none of the large all-inclusive resort hotels I expected.
 The big resort hotels are located just out of town, leaving the centre of Bodrum to be a delightful car-free place.
 You could easily spend just one or two days in Bodrum, or a whole week soaking up the sun and enjoying the beaches.
 I’ve written a longer guide on what to do and in see in Bodrum, which will give you everything you need to know before deciding whether or not to include Bodrum in your Turkey itinerary.

 There are plenty of brilliant budget hotels in Bodrum, as well as more luxury options.
 I stayed at the excellent Eskici hotel (you can check rates here at Booking.com).

 A few suggestions for some other great budget hotels in Bodrum:

-In terms of luxury hotels in Bodrum, there are several to pick from.
+In terms of luxury hotels in Bodrum, there are many to pick from.
 I’ve listed some of the best below:

-From wandering its charming streets and visiting the historic Bodrum Castle, to sampling the best of Turkish cuisine in the atmospheric restaurants, there’s plenty to see and do in Bodrum.
+From wandering its charming streets and visiting the historic Bodrum Castle, to sampling the best of Turkish cuisine in the atmospheric restaurants, there’s plenty of attractions to see and things to do in Bodrum.